microsoft/FLAML/website/docs/Use-Cases/Zero-Shot-AutoML.md

 The `type` column indicates the type of the task, such as regression, binary or multiclass.
 The `result` column stores the evaluation result, assumed the large the better.
 The `params` column indicates which json config is used.
 For example 'lgbm/2dplanes.json' indicates that the best lgbm configuration extracted from 2dplanes is used.
-Different type of tasks can appear in the same file, as long as any json config file can be used in all the tasks.
+Different types of tasks can appear in the same file, as long as any json config file can be used in all the tasks.
 For example, 'lgbm/2dplanes.json' is extracted from a regression task, and it can be applied to binary and multiclass tasks as well.

 ### Learn data-dependent defaults